Characters: Exalted Spirits

 Five Days Darkness

 The shadow of the Unconquered Sun, as a god.
-He is bitter over the fact that the calendar gods won't accept him as the god of Calibration, the five day period when all the celestial bodies are absent.
+He is bitter over the fact that the calendar gods won't accept a creature of darkness as the god of Calibration, the five day period when all the celestial bodies are absent.

-- Dark Is Not Evil: Played with.
+- Dark Is Not Evil: One of the very few examples.
 He's metaphysically a Creature of Darkness on account of being the shadow of the Unconquered Sun, and he has powers that strip away at virtues; but he's not actually evil, for the most part, and respects the Unconquered Sun even if the two are metaphysically opposed.

 - Living Shadow: Both literally and in terms of his form.